Planning a Halloween office party?

 Was this year’s Halloween office party better than last year’s?

-If you’ve measured employee morale for a longer time, you can compare the office mood with last year’s percentage of employees that pressed the green button at the exit door, heading home after the office party.
+If you’ve measured employee morale for a longer time, you can compare the office mood with last year’s.

-Remember what we’ve spoken about previously, that sometimes people see an increase in red pulses after social events aimed to boost morale at work.
+Remember what we’ve spoken about previously, that on rare events, people see an increase in red pulses after social events aimed to boost morale at work.

-Perhaps there’s something in the way the party was organized that people didn’t like.
+Perhaps there’s something in the way the party was organized that your employees didn’t like.

 Perhaps some people didn’t feel integrated?

-Perhaps it was out of office hours but you “had” to go?
+Perhaps it was out of office hours but all staff “had” to go?
 I.e. it was expected of everyone to show up, even if they were not scheduled to work that day.

-What did you learn from last year’s office Halloween party to make this party even better?
+If you think back, what did you learn from last year’s office Halloween party to make this team party even better?
+Or learn from other activities or games someone has organized.
+What makes your team tick?

 So anyways, the Celpaxers will be enjoying some office spookiness this year…